 The Marshal Papworth Fund helps to educate agricultural and horticultural students from developing countries.
-In the 18 years since the Fund was formed, it has empowered over 195 students from developing countries to receive further education and so help their home communities.
+In the 19 years since the Fund was formed, it has empowered over 215 students from developing countries to receive further education and so help their home communities.
 The Society continue to source additional funding to build on the existing scholarship programme so more students can benefit from around the world.

-Eleven MSc students who came from Cameroon, Philippines, Zimbabwe (2), South Sudan, Malawi, Malaysia, Kenya, Nigeria and Zambia (2), were funded for a year to study in the UK.
-This year, once again, the Marshal Papworth Scholarship has teamed up with Moulton College in Northampton to further develop its work with the short course programme.
-This partnership reinforces the Charity's commitment to providing students with the best opportunities to build their skills for the benefit of their communities.
-The short course continued its partnership with G's West Africa Farms in Senegal (commercial partner) Self-help Africa, Tree-aid and SOS Sahel recruiting pairs of people in country (Senegal (2), Burkina Faso and Kenya (4)) this was still proving less successful due to visa issues but still enabled seven students to be awarded a 10 week scholarship course at Moulton College.
+Nine MSc students who came from Zimbabwe, Malawi, Kenya (3), Vietnam, Uganda (2) and Botswana, were funded for a year to study in the United Kingdom.
+Last year, for the first time, the Marshal Papworth Scholarship teamed up with Harper Adams University in Telford, Shropshire to further develop its work with the short course programme.
+This partnership reinforces the Charity's commitment to providing students with the best opportunities to build their skills for the benefit of their communities upon their return home.
+The short course continues its partnership with Self-help Africa, Tree-Aid, The Leprosy Mission, ADRA and its new 2020 partners HATW (Hand Around the World), The Neno Macadamia Trust, and Send A Cow.
+Sadly after 36 years, the Trustees of SOS Sahel International UK have decided to close the organisation.
+Obtaining visas is still an issue for students who have been awarded a 10 week scholarship course.